 My brother loved to play hacky sack with his buddies in the grassy area near the north entrance.
 Steven’s plaque is on the southeast end of the bridge.
 In Memory of Steven J Prochnow Hacky Sack Any1?

-Des Moines is rehabbing our downtown and East Village in an incredibly tasteful fashion!
-Our old buildings are turned into new beauties.
+Des Moines continues rehabbing our downtown and East Village in an incredibly tasteful fashion!
+Our outdated buildings are turned into new beauties.
 We are seeing lofts going up in warehouses, the new YMCA, and what will be of the Younkers building?
 I used to work there as a clerical temp in the marketing department in the 80s!

 Have you been inside Central Campus, the DMPS building which undergoes rehabilitation as well?
-(Where my husband works) Of course, our libraries have seen great improvements, and the sculpture garden is worth a visit!
+Of course, our libraries have seen great improvements, and the sculpture garden is worth a visit!
 I could go on bragging about how Des Moines loves rehabilitation and so do I!
-As the city changes, I can add to this post.

-My brother Steven was an avid skateboarder and I know he would be thrilled about the plans for a skate park along the river, and the sculpture that is proposed for skaters to actually use!
+My brother Steven was an avid skateboarder.
+He would be thrilled about the plans for a skate park along the river, along with a sculpture that is proposed for skaters to actually use!
 It’s size is going to WOW us!

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.